nogibjj/RustCLI_ds581/README.md

 # nogibjj-RustCLI_ds581
-Individual Project 1 for Duke IDS 721
+## Weekly Rust mini project for IDS 721

+This program takes a string input from the user and echoes it back as a greeting.